Albanese kernels and Griffiths groups: Variations of Hodge structures

 \subsection{The Hodge realisation}

 Let $X$ be a smooth connected complex algebraic curve.
 For any subring $A$ of $\R$, we have the category $\sV(X,A)$ of good variations of mixed $A$-Hodge structures over $X$ (\cite[\S 4]{andrecomp}, see p.
 8 for ``good'').
-We abbreviate $\sV(X,\Q)$ to $\sV(X)$: this category is abelian and (neutral) tannakian by \cite[Appendix]{sz}.
+We shall write

+(variations of mixed Hodge structure of integral origin).
+This is a full tannakian subcategory of the (neutral) tannakian category $\sV(X,\Q)$ \cite[Appendix]{sz}.

 Let $\Loc(X)$ be the tannakian category of local systems of finite-dimensional $\Q$-vector spaces over $X$ (for the analytic topology).
 Let also $x\in X(\C)$ be a rational point.
 We have a naturally commutative diagram of exact faithful $\otimes$-functors

 where $\pi:X\to \Spec \C$ is the structural morphism, $\MHS$ is the category of graded-polarisable mixed $\Q$-Hodge structures, $\omega,\omega_X$ forget the Hodge structures and $x^*\pi^*=\Id_{\Vec_\Q}$, $x_\sV^*\pi_\sV^*=\Id_{\MHS}$.